 Racially and ethnically diverse, modern-day Guyana encompasses, in addition to the large Indian element, people of African, European, and Chinese ancestry, as well as aboriginal groups.
 However, in spite of their diverse ethnic backgrounds, these groups share the common languages of English and Creole.
 Religious affiliations in Guyana are as diverse as the Guyanese ancestry, including Hindus, Muslims, Roman Catholics, Seventh-Day Adventists, Mormons, Jehovah Witnesses, and many other cults.
 Over 60% of the people call themselves Christians, but less than 3% of the population would fall into the category that we would be comfortable calling fundamentalists or Bible-believers.
 The need for more missionaries is staggering!

 BIMI missionaries Noel and Charlene Shrivnauth have been serving in Guyana since 1994.
 They have established a strong local church in Eccles, an area just outside of Georgetown.
 Brother Shrivnauth has diligently trained many national pastors who have planted a significant number of churches around the country.
-Recent Bible college graduate Robert Woodard joined BIMI in June 2018 and is currently on deputation to go to Guyana as our newest missionary to the Guyanese people.
+Additionally, Robert and Arianna Woodard are currently on deputation to go to Guyana as our newest missionaries to the Guyanese people.

 Four major rivers cross this small tropical country bordered by Venezuela, Brazil, and Suriname.
 Along those rivers are located hundreds of small villages, many of which have never had a Gospel witness.
 Approximately 90% of the population resides in a narrow coastal strip of land that includes Georgetown, the country's chief port.
 Almost 80% of the country is covered by dense rainforest.
 Guyana is home to Kaieteur Falls, the world's largest single drop waterfall whose waters plunge a stunning 700 feet!
 Missionaries considering Guyana can choose between the relatively modern lifestyle of the cities or the more rugged standard of living in the jungle.